There are a number of superstars and key fantasy players who are dealing with injuries that may - or may not - linger into the 2021-22 NBA season.

 Klay Thompson, Golden State Warriors

 Thompson will reportedly target a Christmas Day return from a two-year absence due to an ACL injury followed by an Achilles injury.
+He has been cleared to participate in "controlled drills" during camp, but he will not take part in full practices or live action just yet.
 The five-time All-Star and three-time NBA champion will need to shake off the rust after two seasons on the sidelines, but he'll still be a contributor well worth an early-to-mid-round draft pick in your fantasy league.
 Although he'll miss the first few months of the season, take Thompson before he slides too far, because he should hit his stride right as fantasy playoffs roll around later in the year.

 Myles Turner, Indiana Pacers

 Turner missed the end of the season and Play-In Tournament with a badly sprained big toe, but the Pacers' big man is reportedly "doing great" in his rehab process.
-He has resumed basketball activities and appears to be on pace to be healthy for the start of training camp.
+He has been cleared for all basketball activities and is expected to be healthy for the start of training camp.
 Select Turner - the 2021 blocks champion with an astounding average of 3.4 per game - without any hesitation in your fantasy drafts.

 TJ Warren, Indiana Pacers